Employee Compensation & Benefits

 Author: Danny Santucci, JD

 The various ideas, methods, and techniques to optimize the overall compensation package for key employees and principals are examined in this mini-course.
 Generally, businesses may deduct employees’ pay including wages, salaries, and other perks.
-Certain fringe benefits that can provide an unusually tax favored manner of supplementing compensation are described and evaluated.
+Certain fringe benefits that can provide an unusually tax-favored manner of supplementing compensation are described and evaluated.
 In addition, equity participation is explored through stock sales, repurchase agreements, incentive stock options, ESOT’s, stock options, and bonuses.
 Finally, deferred compensation arrangements are investigated.
-The goal of this mini course is to provide participants with a working knowledge of types of compensation necessary to structure a compensation package minimizing tax liabilities and cost.
+The goal of this mini-course is to provide participants with a working knowledge of the types of compensation necessary to structure a compensation package minimizing tax liabilities and cost.

 With this four-hour course, you will:

 - Identify the common-law rules used by the IRS to determine whether a person is an employee for purposes of FICA, FUTA, and federal income tax withholding